IBM-Cloud/docs/starters/IotElectronics/index.md

 To get started with {{site.data.keyword.iotelectronics}}, complete the following tasks:

 1. [Create simulated appliances](https://console.ng.bluemix.net/docs/starters/IotElectronics/iot4ecreatingappliances.html) by using the {{site.data.keyword.iotelectronics}} starter web application.
 For the purposes of demonstration, washers are used as the simulated appliance within the {{site.data.keyword.iotelectronics}} starter.
-The appliance you choose to connect could be any type of smart electronics device.
+The appliance that you choose to connect could be any type of smart electronics device.
+2. (Optional) [Configure mobile login options with {{site.data.keyword.appid_full}}](https://console.ng.bluemix.net/docs/services/appid/index.html).
+You can customize the appearance of the login screen that is presented in the mobile app.
+You can also optionally enable or disable the use of social login credentials.
+By default, {{site.data.keyword.appid_short_notm}} enables authorization by Facebook and Google+, and mobile app users can use their own social credentials, or they can skip the login process and try the app without logging in.
-2. [Download and connect](https://console.ng.bluemix.net/docs/starters/IotElectronics/iotelectronics_config_mobile.html) the sample mobile app.
+3. [Download and connect](https://console.ng.bluemix.net/docs/starters/IotElectronics/iotelectronics_config_mobile.html) the sample mobile app.

 ## What's next